SMS Szent István: Otranto Raid

 Horthy was determined to use the fleet to attack the Otranto Barrage.
 Planning to repeat his successful raid on the blockade in May 1917, Horthy envisioned a massive attack on the Allied forces with Szent István and the other three Tegetthoff class ships providing the largest component of the assault.
 They would be accompanied by the three ships of the Erzherzog Karl-class pre-dreadnoughts, the three s, the cruiser Admiral Spaun, four s, and four torpedo boats.
 Submarines and aircraft would also be employed in the operation to hunt down enemy ships on the flanks of the fleet.

 On 8 June 1918 Horthy took his flagship, Viribus Unitis, and Prinz Eugen south with the lead elements of his fleet.
 On the evening of 9 June, Szent István and Tegetthoff followed along with their own escort ships.
 Horthy's plan called for and to engage the Barrage with the support of the Tátra-class destroyers.
-Meanwhile, Admiral Spaun and would be escorted by the fleet's four torpedo boats to Otranto to bombard Italian air and naval stations.
+Meanwhile, Admiral Spaun and would be escorted by four of the fleet's many torpedo boats to Otranto to bombard Italian air and naval stations.
 The German and Austro-Hungarian submarines would be sent to Valona and Brindisi to ambush Italian, French, British, and American warships that sailed out to engage the Austro-Hungarian fleet, while seaplanes from Cattaro would provide air support and screen the ships' advance.
 The battleships, and in particular Szent István and the other Tegetthoffs, would use their firepower to destroy the Barrage and engage any Allied warships they ran across.
 Horthy hoped that the inclusion of these ships would prove to be critical in securing a decisive victory.